koureasstavros/TheLittleBaby/documentation/information.md

 - **Mixture-of-Experts (MoE)** – is a modular architecture where different "expert" subnetworks are selectively activated per input token, often used to scale models efficiently.

 - **Mixture Head Attention (MoH)** – is reimagined as an MoE system, where heads = experts while replaces the standard summation of heads with a weighted, token-specific selection.

+- **Word Positional Embeddings (WPE)** - assigns fixed, absolute, learned positions to each token in a sequence.

+- **Rotary Positional Embeddings (RoPE)** - encodes relative positions using rotating sinusoidal patterns that generalize better to longer contexts.

 🔁 **Model Proces**